MyronKoch-dev/ChatGPT-4-PLUGINS-MODE-MAESTRO/README.md

 - `popup.html`: This is the HTML file for the popup that appears when you click on the extension's icon in the Chrome toolbar.

-- `popup.js`: This script handles the click event for the "Start New GPT-4 Chat With Plugins" button in the popup.
+- `popup.js`: This script handles the click event for the buttons in the popup.

 ## 📝 License